peachpiecompiler/peachpie/docs/Building-Peachpie.md

 ## Visual Studio 2017+

 Visual Studio should automatically restore NuGet packages.
-If this feature is disabled or not working properly, run `dotnet restore` on commandline first.
+If this feature is disabled or not working properly, run `dotnet restore` on command line first.

 ## Developing with Peachpie from sources

-Peachpie platform is distributed as NuGet packages (`Peachpie.*`).
+The PeachPie platform is distributed as NuGet packages (`Peachpie.*`).
 After building Peachpie from sources, all the packages are located in `\.nugs\` directory with the suffix `-dev` by default.

-In order to use your development packages, after successful build run the helper script `.\update-cache.ps1`.
+In order to use your development packages, after a successful build run the helper script `.\update-cache.ps1`.
 It copies packages from `/.nugs` to your local NuGet packages cache.

 ```shell
 PS \build\> .\update-cache.ps1